akiradeveloper/sorock/doc/src/raft-process.md

 Each multi-raft server has one or more Raft processes.

 To implement multi-raft,
-lol implements Raft process as it is agnostic to detailed node communications through gRPC.
+sorock implements Raft process as it is agnostic to detailed node communications through gRPC.
 Since the Raft process doesn't know about the IO, we call it **Pure Raft**.